Your self-introduction is your chance to tell the interviewer who you are, what your skillset is, and why you’re the best candidate for the job.

 While answering the hiring manager’s questions, stay enthusiastic while mentioning your accomplishments, and keep your answers concise so as not to overwhelm the interviewer.

-3. Keep your introduction short and concise:
+3. Keep your introduction concise

 Your self-introduction should be brief and to the point.
 Start with: